eurekaclinical/eureka/README.md

 # Eureka!
 Clinical Analytics
 Atlanta Clinical and Translational Science Institute, Emory University, Atlanta, GA

+## What does it do?
+It provides tools for electronic health record (EHR) phenotyping, that is, finding patients of interest that match specified patterns in clinical and administrative EHR data.
+Eureka stores these patterns in computable form, and it computes them rapidly in clinical datasets and databases, including i2b2 clinical data warehouses.
+It supports building a repository of phenotypes representing best practices in how to find patient populations of interest.
+See http://www.eurekaclinical.org/docs/analytics/ for more information.

 ## Version 3.0 development series
 Latest release: [![Latest release](https://maven-badges.herokuapp.com/maven-central/org.eurekaclinical/eureka/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.eurekaclinical/eureka)